sverweij/mscgen_js/wikum/build.md

 - all javascript necessary to run mscgen_js and/ or the online interpreter in the browser is already included in the `src` tree
 - for the rest: run an ```npm install```
 - git
-- imagemagik and optipng (re-generating favicons that are already in the `src` tree)
+- imagemagick and optipng (re-generating favicons that are already in the `src` tree)